Remington Arms: 21st century

 In October 2009, Remington Military products acquired suppressor manufacturer Advanced Armament Corporation.
 In 2010, Remington introduced the fastest commercially available shotgun shell, Hypersonic Steel, with a patented wad technology that allows the shot to travel at 1700 ft/s.

-After a 12-year absence from the handgun market, in 2010, Remington announced the Remington 1911 R1.
-It ceased production in 1998 of its last handgun, the Model XP-100R.
-Later that year, Remington introduced the Versa Max auto-loading shotgun.
+After a 12-year absence from the handgun market, Remington announced the Remington 1911 R1 in 2010.
+It had previously ceased production of its last handgun, the Model XP-100R in 1998.
+Later in 2010, Remington introduced the Versa Max auto-loading shotgun.
 Its patented "Versa Port" system self-regulates gas pressure based on the length of the cartridge used, enabling the shotgun to shoot light 2+3/4 in target loads, 3 in hunting loads, and 3+1/2 in magnum hunting loads.

 In 2012, Remington won a US Army contract to manufacture 24,000 M4A1 carbines at $673 per unit worth $16,163,252 total.

 In 2013, for the first time since 1928, Remington began to offer an air rifle, called the "Remington Express."

-In 2014, the company decided to move some manufacturing from Ilion, New York to Huntsville, Alabama.
+On February 17, 2014, Remington announced a plan to build a new state-of-the-art plant in Huntsville, Alabama.
+Remington said it decided to move two production lines from the Ilion, New York, plant as a result of the fallout from the NY SAFE Act, which restricted gun ownership in response to the Sandy Hook Elementary School shooting.
+AR-15 style semi-automatic rifles from Bushmaster, DPMS, and Remington (R-15) and 1911 style R-1 pistols were produced in the plant.
+The plant was touted by Alabama's Department of Commerce Secretary and by Remington as a boon to Alabama's economy.
 The president of United Mine Workers Local 717, which represented workers at Ilion, expressed fears about the future of the New York facility and blamed the NY SAFE Act for the company's decision to favor Alabama over New York.
 Subsequently, about 100 Remington jobs were shifted from New York to Alabama.